dethstroak/kiseki-guides/Cold Steel/cold-steel-4/act3-part2.md

 # Sutherland Region
 ## Sidequests
-- Operation: Free Eryn - Try to fly to Eryn, then visit on foot via teleportation stone to complete this quest"
+- Operation: Free Eryn - Try to fly to Eryn, then visit on foot via teleportation stone to complete this quest
  - Completing this sidequest will give you an additional bonding point
  - This also opens up Elise's special bonding event on the Courageous 2
 ## Profile Notes